 }

-- The main function accepts two parameters: workbook (which represents an Excel workbook) and lineCSV (an array of strings).
+- The main function accepts two inputs: workbook ( Represents the Excel workbook where the script will run) and lineCSV ( An array of CSV lines).

-After that, rename the script and save the script in the SharePoint library.
-A script by default, save in the OneDrive.
+After that, rename the script and save the script:

 - Include Attachments: Set the include attachments as Yes.